Editor's note: This post was originally published in 2014 and has been updated to be more current and comprehensive.

 Use the following marketing game plan model, as featured in Chapter 10 of The Marketing Performance Blueprint, to build core strength, spur growth through existing assets, connect actions to outcomes and allocate resources based on performance.
 There are three phases—evaluate, establish and execute (e3)—made up of 15 steps.

 Most organizations and enterprises should complete these steps at least annually to guide long-term planning.
-For small businesses, start-ups and short-term goals, we'd recommend following our hackathon model to identify quick wins and accelerate success.
+For small businesses, start-ups and short-term goals, we'd recommend following PR 20/20's Marketing Growth HackathonTM to identify quick wins and accelerate success.

 Evaluate (Steps 1 – 2)

-The evaluate phase is used to gather intelligence into historical performance, technology infrastructure, success potential, marketing assets, competitors, industry trends and resources.
+The evaluation phase is used to gather intelligence into historical performance, technology infrastructure, success potential, marketing assets, competitors, industry trends and resources.

 While this is a critical stage, do not fall victim to planning paralysis.
 High performers differentiate by doing, not planning.
 Do your homework, put strategies in place, and then start testing and revising.